Frequently Asked Questions for SHWC can be found below. Please review all categories or click what applies to you.

 Per Illinois State Law University students who are enrolled at least half-time to be immunized against certain communicable diseases.
 You are required to submit proof of immunization to the Student Health and Wellness Center.

 If you have religious and/or medical exemptions, please submit the appropriate exemption form along with proper documentation either in person, by fax, or by email.
 Remember to include your student ID# on every attached document.

 What are the side effects of the required vaccines?

 All required vaccines and relative information can be found here.

-All records are due before the first day of class of your semster of entry.
+All records are due by the first week of class of your semester of entry.

 A registration hold will go on your account if you do not turn in all the required immunization records.
-Holds are placed on the day after ADD/DROP.
+Holds are placed on the day after Withdraw

-Yes, we administer vaccines at the Wellness Center during the hours of 9-11am and 1-4pm excluding Tuesdays from 2 - 3pm.
+Yes, we administer vaccines at the Wellness Center typically during the hours of 9-4pm excluding Tuesdays from 2 - 3pm.
+Please click here for hours.
 If you have the Aetna Student Health Insurance, there is no cost for the vaccines; they are 100% covered.